Uzayisenga/DIC-WebEngeeringCourse/Web technologySeriesExercise2.md

 ![Image from Gyazo](https://t.gyazo.com/teams/diveintocode/6a75ab0edfe1d2852e702b3419042e61.png)

 As mentioned above, let’s move on when you can get the information of goyaDB.
-If this causes an error, rewrite PG :: connect (dbname:" goya ") to PG :: connect (dbname:" ubuntu ") and try again.
+If this causes an error, rewrite ```PG :: connect (dbname:" goya ") to PG :: connect (dbname:" ubuntu ")``` and try again.
 If that doesn’t work, then ask to a mentor.

 ## 5.Add pg connection process to the file created so far

 Now, let’s add the DB processing function to the file created last time.

-<mark>We assume you have already imported the goya csv into your database.</mark>
+**We assume you have already imported the goya csv into your database.**

 First, rename the previously created test.html file to test.html.erb. erb stands for Embedded Ruby and <mark>*.html.erb*</mark>means html file with embedded Ruby code.
 (Strictly speaking, although it may be slightly different, there is no problem with this general understanding.)